cristianosch/RECEIPT-CONTROL-APP/README.md

 Receipt Control App is free for everyone to use, and your support is highly appreciated.
 If you find the project useful, leaving a star ⭐ on the repository helps motivate the creator to keep improving and expanding the app.
 Every contribution, no matter how small, makes a difference!

-# Receipt Control App - Django and Mindee Integration
+# Receipt Control App - Django and Mindee Integration - OCR

+# 🗨️ Overview

+Receipt Control App is a Django-based project that helps users track their spending by scanning receipts using the [Mindee API](https://www.mindee.com/).
+The application categorizes expenses and provides monthly comparisons, helping users understand their spending habits in areas such as groceries, restaurants, and fuel stations.

 <img src="pictures/receipt-example.png" >
     Example of payment receipt and data capture

-# Overview

-Receipt Control App is a Django-based project that helps users track their spending by scanning receipts using the [Mindee API](https://www.mindee.com/).
-The application categorizes expenses and provides monthly comparisons, helping users understand their spending habits in areas such as groceries, restaurants, and fuel stations.

-### Getting Started
+###  -- Getting Started --

 # 💻 Prerequisites